minicb0/Spider-Task-2/README.md

 - [x] Think about how you can add bonuses or special levels to the game and how will be the scoring for such levels.

 ## Additional Features:
+- [x] Spaceship Health - Colliding with Enemies reduces your health.
+Collect Health Portions to increase your health.
-- [x] Powerups - Diamonds to increase gun strength, collectable coins.
+- [x] Powerups - Diamonds to increase gun strength, Health Portions to increase the health of the spaceship, collectable coins.
+- [x] Special Levels - Helps to boost your score, the aliens have thier own health bars.
+- [x] Gun Strength - The number of bullets released from the gun at a time is decided by your gun strength.
+As the level increses, you'll bydefault get higher gun strength.
 - [x] Info Button which brief about the game and all the Enemies and Powerups of the game.
+- [x] Bonus points are shown to make the game look attractive.
 - [x] Background Music and Sound Effects and the switch to mute or unmute them.
 - [x] Responsive Game using media Queries.